-This guide has been developed to help F&ES Teaching Fellows navigate the Yale University Library resources that can help them in the performance of their duties.
-As always, if there are individual questions not covered here, please contact Carla at any time.
+This guide has been developed to help YSE Teaching Fellows navigate the Yale University Library resources that can help them in the performance of their duties.

 Tailored Subject/Research Guides can be developed for subjects of interest within classes, for individual class work, and for specific assignments.

 If you want a Research Guide made for a specific subject, class, or assignment, contact a librarian at firstname.lastname@example.org

-Yale classes generally use Classes*v2 and within it there is a Course Reserves section.
-The directions for putting Course Reserves into Classes*v2 are found here.
+Yale classes use Canvas this resource there is a Course Reserves section.
+The directions for putting Course Reserves into Canvas are found here.

 What rules/laws govern what you can use in electronic reserves?
 Is it under copyright? or under public domain?